 From a developer point of view: an operation is a Java class annotated using the right annotations and providing a one or more methods that are doing the actual work.

-This is called in Nuxeo Automation an operation chain.
-Operation chains give you the possibility to build complex business logic only by assembling atomic operations that are provided by the server.
-Thus, you can script your business logic using operation chains which thank to Nuxeo Studio can be done by using drag and drop (without coding anything or even writing XML extension files).
+This is called in Nuxeo Automation an automation chain.
+Automation chains give you the possibility to build complex business logic only by assembling atomic operations that are provided by the server.
+Thus, you can script your business logic using automation chains which, thank to Nuxeo Studio, can be done by using drag and drop (without coding anything or even writing XML extension files).

-If you are a developer and don't want to use Nuxeo Studio, you can check the Contributing an Operation Chain page to see how you can define and contribute a new operation chain using Nuxeo extension points.
+If you are a developer and don't want to use Contributing an Automation Chain page to see how you can define and contribute a new operation chain using Nuxeo extension points., you can check the

-In this section I will discuss more about how operations work and how they can be chained to obtain working operation chains.
+This section is more about how operations work and how they can be chained to obtain working automation chains.

 We've seen that an operation works on an input object by doing something (like updating this object or creating new objects) and at the end it outputs the operation result.
 When you are constructing a chain of operations, this result will be used as the input of the next operation.
 The last output in the chain will be the output of the chain itself.
 As you noticed, an operation works on an input so you should provide an initial input to start an operation (or an operation chain).

-More, as there is an Execute Operation atomic operation which takes as the argument the name of the chain to execute, you can create very complex chains that can call sub-chains to execute some particular steps in the chain.
+More, as there is an Run Chain atomic operation which takes as the argument the name of the chain to execute, you can create very complex chains that can call sub-chains to execute some particular steps in the chain.

 In a chain, every operation has a cause and an effect.
 The effect of one operation in a chain is the cause of the next event.
 The initial cause is the user action (doing something with a document for example), the final effect is what the chain is assumed to do.

-An atomic operation can be view as a finite operation chain with an initial cause (the action that triggered it) and having the effect of the execution of the operation itself.
-This way you can chain as many cause and effects you want - you can create your ECM universe using operations.
+An atomic operation can be viewed as a finite automation chain with an initial cause (the action that triggered it) and having the effect of the execution of the operation itself.
+This way you can chain as many causes and effects you want.
+You can actually create your ECM universe using operations.